jamesbutler01/TwoStepTask/README.md

 Please do cite our paper if you decide to use the data.
-If you have any questions then feel free to get in touch with me via the corresponding author address listed on the Elife paper.
+If you have any questions then feel free to get in touch with us via the corresponding author information listed on the Elife paper.